Last updated on May 11th, 2021; Published on November 13th, 2020

 Last year, after the Nigerian government introduced yet another procedure of obtaining a Yellow Card in Nigeria.
 I wrote a fairly extensive post about that in this article and I have received several questions about the whole process since then.
 In true fashion, whenever I have an article that generates lots of questions, I love to compile them in a single post, so without further ado, here are the frequently asked questions (with answers) about getting the new e Yellow Card in Nigeria.Trying to get a Yellow Fever Card Certificate in Nigeria?
 Here's everything you need to know and all your questions answered!
 Share on Twitter!

 What is the Yellow Card For?

 The Yellow Card or Yellow Fever Certificate is given to show proof that you have been vaccinated against the Yellow Fever disease.
 This disease is typically found in tropical countries, including Nigeria and is spread through the bite of an infected mosquito.
 There is no treatment or cure for the disease at this time.
-However, you can prevent infection by preventing against mosquito bites and getting vaccinated.
+However, you can prevent infection by preventing mosquito bites and getting vaccinated.

 How Do I Get a Nigerian Yellow Card? | How Do I Apply for a Yellow Card in Nigeria?

 The first step to applying for the new e yellow card in Nigeria is to register online at the yellow card Nigeria portal.
 The steps below detail the process of getting the new yellow card online;